-Completed In Progress Date Complete

-Allows students with print- related disabilities to use materials for extended periods of time or use computers for longer - J -
+• Allows students with print- related disabilities to use materials for extended periods of time or use computers for longer periods of time. - • Allows students with disabilities to participate in all programs and activities.
+Consults with Disability Services regarding disability issues.
+Inf ormation Environment 11.
+State in all materials that they are available in alternative formats upon request.

-periods of time.

-Allows students with disabilities to participate In all programs and activities.

-10. Consults with Disability Services regarding disability issues.

-Information Environment

-11. State in all materials that they are available in alternative formats upon request.

 12. Produces materials in alternative media (Braille, large print, audiotapes) upon request.
 13. Provides adaptive technology.
 14. Includes information about Disability Services in promotional materials.

-15. Provides assistance to students who need:readers
+15. Provides assistance to students who need: • readers • tutors scribes assistance procuring materials • other

-readerstutors

-• scribes

-assistance procuring materials

-• other

 Attitudinal Environment

-16. Monitors the attitudes of staff towards individuals with
+16. Monitors the attitudes of staff

+towards individuals with

 disabilities.

-Completed In Progress Date Completed 17.
-Encourages positive attitudes of non-disabled students toward individuals with disabilities.
-18. Uses appropriate language to refer to people with disabilities.
-Name of Evaluator Date of Signature
+Date Completed In Progress Completed

+- 17. Encourages positive attitudes of nondisabled students toward individuals with disabilities. - 18.
+Uses appropriate language to Refer to people with disabilities.

+Name of evaluator

+Date of signature